Ascending chains of free subgroups in closed hyperbolic and graph 3-manifold groups: Graph manifolds

 Recall that a group is \emph{slender} if every subgroup is finitely generated.
 Equivalently, every ascending chain of subgroups stabilizes.

 \begin{lemma} Let $1\to N \to G \to S \to 1$ be a short exact sequence of groups.
-If $N$ is slender and any ascending chain of constant rank subgroups of $S$ stabilizes then every ascending chain of constant rank subgroups of $G$ stabilizes. \end{lemma}
+If $N$ is slender and every ascending chain of constant rank subgroups of $S$ stabilizes then every ascending chain of constant rank subgroups of $G$ stabilizes. \end{lemma}

 \begin{proof} Let $H_1\le H_2 \le \ldots \le G$ be an ascending chain of constant rank subgroups of $G$.
 The chain $H_i \cap N$ stabilizes because $N$ is slender, and so does the image chain $\bar{H}_i \le S$ by hypothesis.
 By the short five lemma, the chain $H_i$ also stabilizes. \end{proof}